A sabbatical with a purpose

 - Member of the Marketplace Committee for the National Folk Festival, which comes to Jackson, Mississippi, in November 2025

-- Reader for Mississippi Public Broadcasting's Radio Reading Service, which brings news and books to blind and print-impaired readers (catch me reading the Clarion Ledger on Fridays at 9am!)
+- Reader for Mississippi Public Broadcasting's Radio Reading Service, which brings news and books to blind and print-impaired readers (catch me reading the Clarion Ledger on Fridays!)

-In February, I will attend Working Together Mississippi's Leadership and Organizing Training in Louisville, Mississippi, with community leaders from across the state.
+In February, I attended Working Together Mississippi's Leadership and Organizing Training in Louisville, Mississippi, with community leaders from across the state.
+I've been working closely with Working Together Jackson to build power and connect with candidates ahead of our municipal elections.